Justice & Responsibility

 These initiatives reflect our school’s commitment to community service and compassion, aligning with our core values of love and community.
 We look forward to sharing more details about these projects as they develop and invite everyone in our school community to join us in supporting this important cause.
 Together, we can make a meaningful difference!

 The pupil leadership team at our school has taken a proactive stance in response to the news that Birmingham Hospice is facing severe underfunding, leading to the closure of certain facilities and job losses.
 After learning about the vital work the hospice does, the team was deeply moved and inspired to make a difference.
 They are particularly concerned that the closure of these facilities puts the hospice at risk of being unable to offer its vital services.
-Demonstrating their commitment to supporting our community, they have written heartfelt letters to the Lord Mayor of Birmingham, urging for immediate support and intervention.
+Demonstrating their commitment to supporting our community, they have written heartfelt letters to the Lord Mayor of Birmingham and Local MP Preet Gill, urging for immediate support and intervention.
 Their actions reflect the values of empathy and responsibility that we strive to instil in our pupils.
+The work of our pupils has also inspired our Chair of Governors, Stephen Pihlaja, to also take action.
+He has actively been in contact with our MP to ensure that a change is made.

 Bereavement workshops